Flutter

 Leaves the current call.
 Returns a promise (with no return value) that resolves when the call has successfully been left.

-Sends a message to the model.
-Model replies via text transcript.
+Sends a text message to the agent.
 Requires inputting the text message (string).

 Returns a boolen indicating if the end user’s microphone is muted.
 This is scoped to the Ultravox SDK and does not detect muting done by the user outside of your application.